Eirin Maria Kvandal

 Eirin Maria Kvandal (born 12 December 2001) is a Norwegian ski jumper.
+She is the 2026 Winter Olympic silver medalist in the mixed team and individual large hill.

 Youth

 Kvandal comes from Vefsn, near Mosjøen.
-Inspired by her father she started ski jumping with an age of five years.
-Since an age of 15 years she lives in Trondheim.
+Inspired by her father, she started ski jumping at age five.
+She has lived in Trondheim since age fifteen.
 Kvandal suffered from scoliosis due to genetic factors and had a back surgery in December 2018 to straighten her spinal column.

 Career

 Kvandal represents the club Mosjøen IL.
 She competed at the Junior World Championships in 2018 and 2020, winning a silver medal from the mixed team competition at the latter championship.
 She made her Continental Cup debut in September 2018 and managed two top-10 placements in January and February 2020.

 Kvandal belonged to the team for the Raw Air 2020 and started in Trondheim, where she reached 2nd place in training and 18th place in the qualification.
 The competition itself and the following events were cancelled due to the COVID-19 pandemic.

 She made her World Cup debut in December 2020 in Ramsau, finishing 33rd.
 In her next individual event, January 2021's normal hill in Ljubno, she won the race.
 With an age of 19 years and 43 days she is the youngest female Norwegian to have won a single's world cup competition.
 Two weeks later Kvandal suffered a serious knee injury at the world cup in Hinzenbach.
 She had her comeback in 2022 and participated at the world championships 2023, but had to leave the tournament before the single's competition on the large hill due to an inflammation.
-One year later she won the Raw Air.
+One year later she won the Raw Air competition.

 Kvandal is a multiple national champion.